-Ace Hardware International Holdings, Ltd. ("AIH") is a majority-owned and controlled subsidiary of the Company with a 20.7 percent noncontrolling interest owned by its international retailers.
-AIH has wholesale distribution capabilities in Ningbo, China; Colon, Panama; and Dubai, United Arab Emirates.
-AIH customers operate 816 stores located in approximately 65 countries.
+Ace Hardware International Holdings, Ltd. ("AIH") is a majority-owned and controlled subsidiary of the Company with a 21.0 percent noncontrolling interest held by AIH customers.
+AIH has wholesale distribution capabilities in Ningbo, China; Santa Catarina, Mexico; Colon, Panama; and Dubai, United Arab Emirates.
+AIH customers operate 832 stores located in approximately 65 countries.

-Ace Retail Holdings LLC ("ARH") is the owner of the 145 store Westlake Ace Hardware retail chain.
-In March 2019, ARH acquired the remaining 58 percent of the outstanding stock of Great Lakes Ace Hardware, Inc. ("GLA") that it did not already own.
-GLA is the owner of the 57 store Great Lakes Ace retail chain.
+Ace Retail Holdings LLC ("ARH") is the owner of the 151 store Westlake Ace Hardware ("Westlake") and the 59 store Great Lakes Ace Hardware, Inc. ("GLA") retail chains.
 As a result, the Company is also a retailer of hardware, paint and other related products.

-Ace Wholesale Holdings LLC ("AWH") owns and operates Emery Jensen Distribution and its related wholesale companies.
+Ace Wholesale Holdings LLC ("AWH") owns and operates Emery Jensen Distribution.
 AWH was formed in 2014 so that the Company could begin making wholesale hardware sales to non-member retailers.